lucashaola/Statik/README.md

 # Assisted Driving
-This project is part of my Bachelor's thesis and focuses on designing and evaluating a Human-Machine Interface (HMI) for semi-automated driving.
+This project is part of my Bachelor's thesis and focuses on designing and evaluating a Human-Machine Interface (HMI) for partially automated driving.
 The primary goal of this HMI is to effectively communicate the functionalities and limitations of partial automated driving systems to users.

 ## Dependencies